About us

 Diversity and inclusion in the School

-At School of Chemistry we are committed to providing a supportive and equitable environment free of conscious and unconscious bias for all staff, students and visitors.
+We are committed to providing a supportive and equitable environment free of conscious and unconscious bias for all staff, students and visitors.

 -